UCCU Ballpark

 DoTerra Field at UCCU Ballpark (formerly known as Brent Brown Ballpark), is a baseball park in the western United States, on the campus of Utah Valley University (UVU) in southwestern Orem, Utah.
-It is the home field of the Utah Valley Wolverines of the NCAA Division I Western Athletic Conference (WAC).
+It is the home field of the Utah Valley Wolverines of the NCAA Division I Big West Conference.

 History

 Originally known as Parkway Crossing Stadium, it was completed in 2005.
 The ballpark was a design-build project led by Utah Division of Facilities and Construction Management and built by R&O Construction.
 With seating for 2,500, the capacity is increased to over 5,000 with the incorporation of the grass berm seating.
 The ballpark overlooks Mt.
 Timpanogos beyond the outfield.
 Its facilities include indoor tunnels, weight rooms and offices for both teams.
 The ballpark serves as a shared facility for Utah Valley State University and the Orem Owlz.
 The Owls of the Pioneer League were an affiliate of the Los Angeles Angels, who had played the previous four seasons as the Provo Angels.

 The stadium made its debut on March 24, 2005 with Utah Valley defeating Southern Utah 5-3.
 On June 13, 2007, the stadium was officially named Brent Brown Ballpark in honor of Brent Brown.
 Brent and Kim Brown and Ira and Mary Lou Fulton donated to Utah Valley to help pay the bond for the stadium.
 The new name was a source of dispute between the Orem Owlz and the University.
 The Owlz referred to the ballpark simply as "Home of the Owlz".

 The name of the ballpark changed again on December 7, 2017 to UCCU Ballpark after Utah Community Credit Union obtained the naming rights of the ballpark for 10 years.

 On March 23, 2020 DoTerra Field at UCCU Ballpark was unveiled.
 DoTerra had provided funds for a renovation of the facility that included an upgrade to the playing surface from natural grass to FieldTurf's DoublePlay system.

 The Orem Owlz relocated to Windsor, Colorado in the fall of 2020.